 For example, looking at your desk or kitchen counter and seeing a stack of bills may be frustrating, but it's an excellent opportunity to explore solutions and gain knowledge.
 That way, the next time you're faced with a stack of bills, you can be confident that you have the situation under control.

-Here, we'll explore debt consolidation and how it could help you turn a stack of bills into a single monthly payment or at least cut down on the number of bills you pay each month.
+Here, we'll explore debt consolidation and learn how it could help you turn a stack of bills into a single monthly payment or at least cut down on the number of bills you pay each month.

 What does it mean to consolidate bills?